Your pet's weight

 Unfortunately, obesity amongst pets is becoming an increasing problem worldwide.

-It is a very unfortunate fact with many pet owners that they are simply ‘killing with kindness!’
+All to often we can be "killing our pets with kindness".
 It is a misconception that dogs should have a ‘sausage shape’ to their bodies and cats are supposed to have a saggy belly; many owners may not even know what the ideal weight of their pet should be.

 Your pet’s weight is in your hands